Eugène Ruffy: Career

 He was President of the Confederation in 1898.
+After leaving the Federal Council, Ruffy served as director of the International Post Office until his death in 1919.

-His father, Victor Ruffy (1823–1869), was a member of the Federal Council in 1868/1869.
+His father Victor Ruffy was a member of the Federal Council in 1868/1869.
 The younger Ruffy was the only person to succeed his father as a member of the council until the election of Eveline Widmer-Schlumpf in 2007.